Honghan/ade_ann/README.md

 =======
 # ADE NER Experiment
 ## Update
 - (26 Sep 2016) added a script to extract text files from CRIS database.
-Testing Fei Li's ANN tool on SLaM data (using Shami's dictionaries)
->>>>>>> 78942da1e9ac1e40b41443ec6a81d7a1b6c71312